hexian000/kcptun-libev/README.md

 Some options are same as [KCP](https://github.com/skywind3000/kcp), read their docs for full explaination.
 Here is some hints:

 - "kcp.sndwnd", "kcp.rcvwnd": Must be tuned based on RTT.
-For enthusiasts, start a idle client with loglevel > 5 and wait 1 minute to read the theoretical bandwidth of current window values.
+For enthusiasts, start an idle client with loglevel > 5 and wait 1 minute to read the theoretical bandwidth of current window values.
 Make it slightly larger than real transfer speed.
 - "kcp.nodelay": Enabled mode 1 by default.
 - "kcp.interval": Since we have "kcp.flush", you can set this relatively larger than other implements.
 - "kcp.resend": Disabled by default.